 The following examples illustrate the evolution from the generic IMAGE object to a specific IMAGE object, followed by an instance of that specific IMAGE.
-Note that when a specific object definition is created and used, the usage should be consistent for all labels using that object.
+Note that when a specific object definition is created and used, the usage must be consistent for all labels using that object.

-'''

-OBJECT

-= GENERIC OBJECT DEFINITION

-NAME

-= IMAGE

-STATUS TYPE

-= APPROVED

-STATUS NOTE

-= "V2.1 1991-01-20 MDM New Data Object Definition"

-= "An image object is a regular array of sample

-DESCRIPTION

-values.
-Image objects are normally processed with special display tools to

-produce a visual representation of the sample values.
-This is done by assigning

-brightness levels or display colors to the various sample values.
-Images are

-composed of LINES

-and SAMPLES.
-They may contain multiple bands, in one of

-several storage orders.

-Note: Additional engineering values may be prepended or appended to each LINE of an image, and are stored as concatenated TABLE objects, which must be named LINE_PREFIX and LINE_SUFFIX.
-IMAGE objects may be associated with other

-objects, including HISTOGRAMS, PALETTES, HISTORYS and TABLES which contain

-statistics, display parameters, engineering values or other ancillary data."
+OBJECT = GENERIC OBJECT DEFINITION NAME = IMAGE STATUS TYPE = APPROVED = "V2.1 1991-01-20 MDM New Data Object Definition" STATUS NOTE = "An image object is a regular array of sample DESCRIPTION values.
+Image objects are normally processed with special display tools to produce a visual representation of the sample values.
+This is done by assigning brightness levels or display colors to the various sample values.
+Images are composed of LINES and SAMPLES.
+They may contain multiple bands, in one of several storage orders.
+Note: Additional engineering values may be prepended or appended to each LINE of an image, and are stored as concatenated TABLE objects, which must be named LINE PREFIX and LINE SUFFIX.
+IMAGE objects may be associated with other objects, including HISTOGRAMS, PALETTES, HISTORYS and TABLES which contain statistics, display parameters, engineering values or other ancillary data."

-SOURCE NAME

-= "PDS CN/M.MARTIN"

-REQUIRED_ELEMENT SET

-= {LINE_SAMPLES, LINES, SAMPLE_BITS,
+SOURCE NAME = "PDS CN/M.MARTIN" REQUIRED_ELEMENT_SET = {LINE_SAMPLES, LINES, SAMPLE_BITS, SAMPLE_TYPE } OPTIONAL_ELEMENT_SET = {BAND_SEQUENCE, BAND_STORAGE_TYPE,

-'''